The Secret to Delicious Romanian Stuffed-Cabbage Rolls (With Photos)

 Put the pot on the stove and let the cabbage rolls cook for 10 minutes.
 Turn the cabbage rolls from time to time by firmly grasping the pot handles and shaking the pot from side to side.
 This will help the rolls move around and not stick to the bottom.

 16. Let It Simmer

-Place the pot in the oven and let it simmer on medium heat for approximately 3-4 hours.
-Check every 20-30 minutes to see if you need to add water.
+Place the pot in the oven and let it simmer on medium heat for approximately 3 to 4 hours.
+Check every 20 to 30 minutes to see if you need to add water.
 When the cabbage is almost cooked, add tomato sauce or tomato paste diluted in a cup of water over the cabbage rolls.
 Keep them in the oven until they are cooked.
 Then, you're done!

 Want to cook stuffed cabbage but afraid it might not come out as good as your mother's?
 Do you want to make some that inspire people to say, "These are the best cabbage rolls I've ever eaten"?
 Here's how to make it happen.